History of ice drilling: Steam drills

 A study of the Hintereisferner in the early 1960s required placing stakes in hand-drilled holes to measure ice loss.
 Since up to 7 m per year of ice could be lost, the holes sometimes had to be redrilled partway through the year.
 To avoid this, a hand-operated steam drill was developed by F. Howorka.
 Two hoses were used, one inside the other, to reduce heat loss, and a 2 m long guide tube was attached to the inner hose at the end, in order to keep the borehole straight.
 A brass rod was used as the drill tip; the inner hose ran through the tube and rod and a nozzle was attached at the end of the rod.
 The drill was able to drill an 8 m hole in 30 minutes; one butane cartridge lasted about 110 minutes, allowing three holes to be drilled.

 A hand-held steam drill for placing ablation stakes was designed by Steven Hodge at the end of the 1960s.
 A Norwegian steam drill based on Howorka's 1965 design had been obtained by the Glacier Project Office of the Water Resources Division of the US Geological Survey to plant stakes on the South Cascades Glacier in Washington; Hodge borrowed the drill to install ablation stakes on the Nisqually Glacier, but found that it was too fragile, and also too unwieldy to be brought to the glacier by backpack.
 Hodge's design used propane, and took the form of an aluminium box, with the propane tank at the bottom and the boiler above it.
-An chimney could be extended from the drill to improve ventilation, and a side opening vented the burner gases.
+A chimney could be extended from the drill to improve ventilation, and a side opening vented the burner gases.
 As with Howorka's design, an inner and outer hose were used for insulation purposes.
 Tests revealed that a simple forward hole in the nozzle did not give the most efficient results; additional holes were made in the nozzle to spread the spray evenly across the surface of the ice.
 Two copies of the drill were built; one was used on the South Cascades Glacier in 1969 and 1970 and on the Gulkana and Wolverine Glaciers in Alaska in 1970; the other was used by Hodge on the Nisqually Glacier in 1969, on sea ice at Barrow, Alaska in 1970, and on the Blue Glacier in 1970.
 Typical drilling rates were 0.55 m/min, with a drill diameter of 1 inch.
 A 2-inch-diameter nozzle was tested; it drilled at 0.15 m/min.
 It was effective in ice with sand and rock inclusions.
 In Arctic conditions, with air temperatures below −35 °C, it was found that the steam would cool to water and form an ice plug before reaching the drill tip, but this could be avoided by running the drill indoors to warm up the equipment first.